Inklingo

 informar

-Use 'informar' when you are giving factual information or updates to someone, especially in a general or official capacity.
+Use 'informar' when you are giving factual information or updates to someone in a general context.
+This is the most common and versatile translation.

 A simplified illustration showing one person giving a glowing lightbulb (representing information) to another person.